-- 3.33 Wildlife habitats are of considerable value to densely developed urban areas.
-They contribute to sustainability by absorbing CO2, supporting local biodiversity, and making the local area a more pleasant place in which to live, and generally help to improve the image of urban areas. - 3.34 Current policy to increase the use of brownfield sites and encourage higher density developments mean that is all the more important to make good provision for wildlife habitats. - 3.35 In considering development proposals for sites that contain significant natural habitats, either officially designated or otherwise, the Council aims to (a) encourage their preservation or enhancement, or (b) to limit the adverse impact where this is inevitable and to secure compensatory proposals for the creation of new or improved habitats either elsewhere on the site or nearby. - 3.36 Developers will be expected to consider the general contribution that the sensitive design of their scheme can make towards improving local biodiversity, particularly the species and habitats that the Oldham Biodiversity Action Plan identifies as being at risk. - 3.37 In the case of greenfield land or previously developed land that is significantly "wilded", applications for planning permission should, where appropriate, be accompanied by a habitat survey of the site carried out by a qualified ecologist or another appropriate professional.
-Proposals should also demonstrate that expert advice on the creation, protection and enhancement of wildlife habitats has been
+- 3.33 3.41 Wildlife habitats are of considerable value to densely developed urban areas.
+They contribute to sustainability by absorbing CO2, supporting local biodiversity, and making the local area a more pleasant place in which to live, and generally help to improve the image of urban areas.
+Wildlife corridors which link habitat areas and permit the natural migration of species between areas are of particular importance. - 3.34 3.42 Current policy to increase the use of brownfield sites and encourage higher density developments mean that is all the more important to make good provision for wildlife habitats. - 3.36 3.43 National planning policy on nature conservation advises that: (i) "Plans should be concerned not only with designated areas but also with other land of conservation value and the possible provision of new habitats" (PPG 9 para.
+24); and (ii) "Sensitive landscaping and planting, the creation, maintenance and management of landscape features important to wildlife and the skilled adaptation of derelict areas can provide extended habitats" (PPG 9 para.
+15).
+Developers will therefore be expected to consider the general contribution that the sensitive design of their scheme can make towards habitat provision and improving local biodiversity, particularly the species and habitats that the Oldham Biodiversity Action Plan identifies as being at risk.